pksohn/tweet-db/README.md

 ```

 At the same time, we have to ensure that MongoDB is running at the same time in a command prompt,
 all folders have been created with the correct paths, and that the data has been stored in the correct folder with MongoDB commands.

-We next do some basic commands to extract the database into the Python notebook.
+We next run some basic commands to extract the database.
 ```
 import pymongo
 from pymongo import MongoClient